Download

 collections and single aria CDs, literal

-translations are printed on the CD insert card.
+translations are printed on the back of the CD insert card.